trevorwinser/werewolf/README.md

 Douse one player each night or ignite all doused.
 Attributes:
 Death from fire cannot be prevented.
-If you douse yourself, anyone who visits you will also be doused.
+If you are doused, anyone who visits you will also be doused.
 Do nothing at night to undouse yourself.
+You can see who you have doused
 Goal:
 Live to see the world burn.